10 Best Video Recorders for PC

 Pros:

-• Cloud storage and sharing options available.
+• Handy cloud storage and sharing built in.

 Cons: